At St Aidan’s we use a cashless payment that allows pupils to buy their lunch and break-time snacks without the need to carry cash every day.

 Parents who wish to register with ParentPay, should contact the academy for information on how to register and for log-in details and passwords.

-Students have their fingerprint scanned to register them on the system when they join the academy.
+Pupils have their fingerprint scanned to register them on the system when they join the academy.
 (The actual fingerprint image is not retained but is converted to a number, which the system recognises.)
-Each student then has a school meal account set up in their name.
+Each pupil then has a school meal account set up in their name.
 When they come to ‘buy’ their lunch or a snack in school, the system recognises their fingerprint at the till.

 The cost of a lunchtime ‘meal deal’ is £2.20.
-This is for a set menu, but students can opt to spend more or less as required.
+This is for a set menu, but pupils can opt to spend more or less as required.